 Obtaining legal advice is crucial before entering into such an Agreement especially if you have any pending claims against your employer.
 You need to make sure that you understand the effects of the Agreement and that these do not disadvantage you.

 Settlement Agreement Advice

 Our specialist employment lawyers will talk you through the Agreement explaining fully what has been set out by your employer and what this means to you.
 Our solicitors will provide independent legal advice and negotiate the best Settlement Agreement for you ensuring any ongoing claims against your employer are reflected in your Agreement.

-The law requires that an independent adviser, usually a solicitor, must advise on the effect of a Compromise Agreement.
-Generally the solicitor providing the advice will generally also sign the compromise agreement to certify that the appropriate advice on the effect of the Agreement has been given before the Agreement becomes binding.
+The law requires that an independent adviser, usually a solicitor, must advise on the effect of a Settlement Agreement.
+Once we have provided you with advice we are required to sign the Agreement to certify that we have provided appropriate advice on the effect of the Agreement before this will be binding.

 Our fee with regards to providing advice and signing your Settlement Agreement is usually the responsibility of your employer, therefore no charge would be made to you for this service.

 Our solicitors know there is no room for compromise when you need legal advice.
 We always put our clients first ensuring we negotiate the best possible Agreement.

 Talk to our lawyers today on 0800 0891331 or fill out the online form.

 You should be aware that if you decide not to enter the Settlement Agreement and you want to bring a claim against your employer there are important time limits and you should contact us as soon as possible.